Barracuda09/SATPI/README.md

 Build
 -----
+<a href="https://github.com/Barracuda09/SATPI/wiki/02.-Build-SatPI">See wiki on how to build SatPI</a>

 - Always Update the Web folder as well, as it may contain new features

 - To build SatPI just run these commands: